Political Science Courses

 POLITSC 3225 - Post-Conflict Reconstruction

 Examines why some countries recover quickly from war while other countries remain poor and undeveloped.
 Examines current explanations of post-conflict development; provides background knowledge and tools to evaluated explanations.
-GE soc sci human, nat, and econ resources and diversity global studies course.
+GE social science human, natural, and economic resources and diversity global studies course.
 GE foundation social and behavioral sci course.

 POLITSC 3240 - Political Violence